agvelazquez/CLI-app-to-ingest-data/README.md

 Use the command --help for more information.

+For more details on jobsite-app commands please go to [RunningtheApp.md](https://github.com/agvelazquez/jobsity-challenge/blob/main/RunningtheApp.md)

 ### Output Example

 The app will output a barchart showing the weekly average by Region